GreptimeTeam/dashboard/src/views/dashboard/playground/docs/getting-started.md

 ```

 ​
-Full more advanced features like scripting, various protocol support,
+For more advanced features like scripting and protocol support,
-[Download](https://greptime.com/downloads/) GreptimeDB on your machine and
+[Download](https://greptime.com/download/) GreptimeDB on your machine and
 follow our [docs](https://docs.greptime.com).